msv-lab/angelix/README.md

 Prior to execution of Angelix, user needs to perform the following three activities:

 * Instrument output expressions
-* Extract required information from the testing framework
+* Modify test running configuration
-* Specify expected output values for failing test cases (if golden version is not available)
+* Specify expected output values

 The following is required for successful execution of Angelix: